nordlicht/nordlicht/README.md

 ### mpv

 Are you using a recent [mpv](http://mpv.io/)?
 Would you like to try how navigating a video with a *nordlicht* feels like?
 Do you fancy hacky scripts? [mpv-nordlicht](/res/mpv-nordlicht) is for you!
-It generates a barcode for its only argument, then starts mpv and sets up the keybindings `n`/`N` to display/hide the barcode at the top of the video using mpv's `overlay_add` command.
+It generates a barcode for its last argument, then starts mpv and sets up the keybindings `n`/`N` to display/hide the barcode at the top of the video using mpv's `overlay_add` command.
 The OSD progress bar (which is displayed when using the arrow keys) is positioned below that.
 The barcode is adapted to your monitor resolution, so please activate fullscreen.

 ### VLC